 Most Tuesday evenings in the summer, Marine Barracks Washington puts on a superb, free public event at the Iwo Jima Memorial next to Arlington National Cemetery.
 It’s a colorful and impressive spectacle against the backdrop of one of the area’s great monuments.

-The parade, which starts before sunset and continues until after the sun is down, consists of two parts.
+It consists of two parts.
 The first is a musical presentation the Marine Corps Drum and Bugle Corps, also known as the Commandant’s Own.
 The second part consists of a demonstration by the USMC Silent Drill Team, which involves formation marching while precision work with bayonet-tipped M1 rifles–all without any audible cues.
-[More information on the Sunset Parade and USMC Silent Drill Team].

 Photography is permitted for the duration of the parade.
 The light is very low by the end of the ceremony, particularly in August, so it can be hard to get sharp photos towards the end.
 I’d recommend taking a longish telephoto (200mm+) if possible, since much of the action happens across a field (not such a bad thing with all that sharp steel flying around!).
 A monopod or tripod will help get sharp images with the combination of fading light and a long telephoto lens.